NTSB says pilot error to blame in plane crash that killed 4

-The National Transportation Safety Board's says pilot error was to blame in a plane crash that killed four people in western Kentucky.
+The National Transportation Safety Board says pilot error was to blame in a plane crash that killed four people in western Kentucky.

 Media reported the NTSB released its final report Friday on the 2015 crash near Kuttawa, in which 7-year-old girl from southern Illinois was the lone survivor.
 The girl suffered a broken wrist and walked a mile to get help in near-freezing temperatures.